 Unlock the potential of Health Information Exchanges (HIEs) in modern healthcare.
-Discover the crucial role HIEs play in seamlessly sharing electronic health information across diverse organizations, breaking down silos, and enhancing care coordination.
+HIEs facilitate the sharing of electronic health information across organizations, enhancing care coordination and breaking down barriers.

 What are HIEs?